Raedin24/School/L400/DCIT 423/Module 15 - IP Static Routing.md

-Remaining parameters are similar in function to IPv4 `ipv6 unicast-routing` must be configured to enable IPv6 routing `If the IPv6 static route uses a `
+Remaining parameters are similar in function to IPv4 `ipv6 unicast-routing` must be configured to enable IPv6 routing `If the IPv6 static route uses a link-local address as the next-hop address, use a fully specified static route.'
+> Reason is because link-local addresses are not contained in the IPv6 routing table.
+Link-local addresses are only unique on a given link/network, buy other networks might also have that link-local address

 # 15.2 Configure IP Static Routes